-IEP students take an online placement test to determine their initial placement into Level 4 (Intermediate), Level 5 (High-intermediate) or Level 6 (Low-Advanced) of the IEP.
-New students receive their placement results and schedules at the end of the IEP New Student Orientation.
+Prior to the start of each semester, new IEP students are sent links to the IEP’s online placement test to determine their initial placement into Level 4 (Intermediate), Level 5 (High-intermediate) or Level 6 (Low-Advanced) of the IEP.
+New students receive their level placement, schedules, and book lists during IEP New Student Orientation.

 What to Expect:

 - The entire placement test takes 90 minutes to complete.

 - There are five sections: grammar, listening, reading, writing, and speaking.

 - The grammar, listening, and reading sections are multiple-choice.
 The speaking and writing sections require the students to prepare responses to two spoken and two written tasks.
 Students will talk into a microphone to answer the speaking questions.
 For the writing section, students will type their responses directly into the computer.

 The writing and speaking scores are based on:

 - Accurate control over language and general fluency

 - Relevant support, details, and cohesiveness (organization and transitions)

 - Effort required on the part of the reviewer to determine intended meaning